einstein07/CollectiPy/README.md

 - Restore view: `V` or the Restore button (also clears selection/locks)
 - Centroid: `C` or the Centroid button; double-click to lock/unlock on the centroid
 - Agent selection: click agents in arena or graph; double-click locks the camera on that agent
-- Spin window: detached, does not steal focus; closing the main window closes all panels

 ## Config.json Example